kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-26-iso-8601-the-better-date-format.md

 ```

 However, this ignores a very important characteristic of numbers -
-endianess.
+endianness.
 Consider a regular number, for example:

 ```
 69420